 Welcome to the New IAD!

-The site upgrade is now complete!
 The Art Teacher Toolbox is a resource for homeschoolers and new teachers.
 You can read about art curriculum and instruction, discipline strategies, special education, NCLB, best practices, school law, view contests, and create rubrics.

 There are literally thousands of art-related links in the Art Stuff section.
 See artists from around the world, visit international galleries, see student art work, blogs, art videos, and much more!